 Unarmed and non-bladed techniques in the illusion of violence for performance, at an internationally recognized certification 350 level.
-Prerequisite(s): No prerequisite for non-majors; THEA 1483 and ENGL 1406 (ENGL 1413/ENGL 1423) with a minimum grade of C-for majors.
+Prerequisite(s): No prerequisite for non-majors; THEA 1483 and (ENGL 1483/ENGL 1493) or (ENGL 1413/ENGL 1423) with a minimum grade of C- for majors.